Skip to main content

 15 mentions Positive Neutral Negative

-• “The graphics are so nice and cute, the fighting has a good amount of difficulty to it.
-The best part though is making the most ridiculous looking creature by changing around parts and colors!”
+• “The graphics are so nice and cute, and the best part is creating the most ridiculous looking creature by changing parts and colors!”

 • “Visuals were colorful and varied, and the adventure environments were so nice to walk around and explore.”